Online Help

 - Favourites – tapping this adds the song to your favourites list making the song easier to find.

-- Song Configuration – this is where you can turn on a 1 or 2-bar count-in, transpose the chords for use with Bb or Eb instruments, set the numer of repeats the main part of each song is played and set the instrument mix you want to hear.
+- Song Configuration – this is where you can turn on a 1-bar or 2-bar count-in, transpose the chords for use with Bb or Eb instruments, set the numer of repeats the main part of each song is played and set the instrument mix you want to hear.

 Footer